deusx7/deusx7.github.io/Posts/NETWORKING.md

 Please note that some protocols use both TCP and UDP, depending on the specific functionality and requirements.
 Additionally, these port assignments are not exhaustive, and other applications and services may use different ports as well.

+# Networking Models

+## TCP/IP Model

+The TCP/IP model, also known as the Internet Protocol Suite, is the conceptual framework for communication protocols used on the internet and similar networks.
+It defines how data should be packetized, addressed, transmitted, routed, and received to reach its destination.
+The model is named after two of its most important protocols: the Transmission Control Protocol (TCP) and the Internet Protocol (IP).
+Layers of the TCP/IP Model

+The TCP/IP model is organized into four distinct layers, each responsible for specific aspects of data communication:

+### 1. Application Layer

+Purpose: The Application Layer is the topmost layer of the TCP/IP model and is closest to the end-user.
+It provides protocols that allow software applications to communicate with each other across the network.

+Functions:

+- Facilitates communication between applications on different devices.
+- Provides protocols for email (SMTP), file transfer (FTP), web browsing (HTTP/HTTPS), and more.
+- Manages application-specific data formats and ensures that data is properly packaged for transmission.

+Examples of Protocols: HTTP, HTTPS, FTP, SMTP, DNS, Telnet.

+### 2. Transport Layer

+Purpose: The Transport Layer is responsible for ensuring reliable data transfer between devices.
+It manages end-to-end communication, error-checking, and flow control.

+Functions:
+- Provides connection-oriented communication using TCP, ensuring data is delivered reliably and in the correct order.
+- Supports connectionless communication using UDP (User Datagram Protocol) for faster, but less reliable, data transmission.
+-  Handles segmentation and reassembly of data into packets for transmission.
+- Manages error detection and recovery, as well as flow control to prevent network congestion.

+Examples of Protocols: TCP, UDP.

+### 3. Internet Layer

+Purpose: The Internet Layer is responsible for logical addressing, routing, and packet forwarding.
+It determines the best path for data to travel from the source to the destination.

+Functions:

+- Assigns IP addresses to devices on the network, ensuring that data is sent to the correct destination.
+- Routes data packets across multiple networks and devices, using IP addresses to determine the best path.
+-  Manages packet fragmentation and reassembly, breaking down large data packets into smaller ones for efficient transmission.

+Examples of Protocols: IP (Internet Protocol), ICMP (Internet Control Message Protocol), ARP (Address Resolution Protocol), IGMP (Internet Group Management Protocol).

+### 4. Network Access Layer (Link Layer)

+Purpose: The Network Access Layer, also known as the Link Layer, is responsible for the physical transmission of data over the network.
+It deals with the hardware and media used to transmit data, such as cables, switches, and wireless signals.

+Functions:
+- Encapsulates data into frames for transmission over the physical medium.
+- Handles MAC (Media Access Control) addresses to identify devices on the same local network.
+- Manages access to the physical network, determining how data is placed onto the network medium.
+- Detects and corrects errors that may occur during the physical transmission of data.

+Examples of Protocols: Ethernet, Wi-Fi (IEEE 802.11), ARP (Address Resolution Protocol).

+Importance of the TCP/IP Model

+The TCP/IP model is foundational to the modern internet and has been widely adopted as the standard for networking protocols.
+It is simpler and more flexible than other networking models, such as the OSI (Open Systems Interconnection) model, which makes it more practical for real-world applications.
+Understanding the TCP/IP model is essential for anyone working in networking, cybersecurity, or IT infrastructure, as it underpins the protocols and technologies that keep the internet and other networks running smoothly.
 ##  The OSI Model

 The OSI (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of a communication system into seven distinct layers.
 Each layer has specific responsibilities and interacts with the layers above and below it.
 The OSI model provides a structured approach to understanding and designing network protocols and communication systems.
 Here's a brief overview of each layer: